Overview

 - Asset Manager to Broker: 500 USDC.

 The Broker creates the settlement defining all three flows.
 The Investment Bank approves flow 1 and locks its bonds into the contract.
 The Asset Manager approves flows 2 and 3 and locks 100,500 USDC total.
-Once all approvals are received, the settlement executes.
-The Asset Manager receives bonds, the Investment Bank receives payment, and the Broker receives the fee in the same transaction.
+Once all approvals are in, the settlement executes: the Asset Manager receives bonds, the Investment Bank receives payment, and the Broker collects the fee, all in one transaction.
+For a step-by-step trace with balance tracking, see the local settlement walkthrough.

 Further reading